Importance of Hazard Categories in Aviation SMS

 - performs risk assessments; and

-- documents and monitors effectiveness of risk controls.
+- documents and monitors the effectiveness of risk controls.

 Below is a screenshot of an SMS Pro hazard analysis tool used to itemize hazards and their associated control measures.
 A modern, aviation SMS database will allow safety teams to easily classify safety issues based on associated hazards.